 Architect: Hubert Chesneau, Robert von Hagge

 Architect: Jim Fazio, David Mezzacane

 Architects: Robert Trent Jones Sr.

 The Albatros Course at Le Golf National outside Paris promises to be a dramatic setting for the 2018 Ryder Cup Jason Scott Deegan/Golf Advisor

-The Straits course at Whistling Straits will host the 2020 Ryder Cup.
-Getty Images
+The Straits course at Whistling Straits is the marquee eighteen of the American Club - Destination Kohler Getty Images

 Marco Simone will host Italy's first Ryder Cup in 2022.
 Courtesy photo